cakephp/docs/en/models/data-validation.rst

         'required' => true
     ));

-You can also completyly replace all the rules for a field using a similar method::
+You can also completely replace all the rules for a field using a similar method::

     <?php